Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Let’s Talk About Money and Polyamory [Polyamory Conversation Cards #7]

 Ahh, money.
-Is any subject – apart from sometimes sex – harder for people to talk about with their partners?
-Though I couldn’t find any reliable statistics to back this up, some experts say that arguments about money are the number one source of conflict in intimate relationships.
+Is any subject, apart from sometimes sex, harder for people to talk about with their partners?
+Some experts say that arguments about money are the number one source of conflict in intimate relationships.
+But how do finances work in polyamory?

-I hate to talk about money.
+I hate talking about money.
 It still feels so taboo, even though I know it’s important.
 It makes me cringe.
-And in polyamorous relationships, I’ve found I end up having more of these conversations because, well, there are more relationships and therefore more people to talk about money, financial limitations, and other such difficult subjects with.
+And in polyamorous relationships, I’ve found I end up having more of these conversations.
+There are more relationships and therefore more people to talk about money, financial limitations, and other such difficult subjects with.

 This week’s card asks: